eficode-academy/jenkins-katas/labs/credentialsandenv.md

 * Click `(global)` and `Add credentials`
 * Choose Kind "Username with password"
 * Type in your username and password
-* In the ID section, call it "docker-login".
+* In the ID section, call it "docker_login".
 This is the ID you will refference back in your pipeline afterwards.
 * Click OK.

 ## Adding docker push to your pipeline